 For most patients, the placement of dental implants involves two surgical procedures.
 First, dental implants are placed within your jaw bone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums, gradually bonding with the jaw bone.
 You should be able to wear temporary dentures and eat a soft diet during this time.

 After the dental implant has bonded to the jaw bone, the second phase begins.
-Dr. Jones will uncover the implant and attach a small healing collar.
-Dr. Jones can then start making your new teeth.
+Dr. Shahbazi will uncover the implant and attach a small healing collar.
+The Doctor can then start making your new teeth.
 A scan will be completed to start designing the implant crown.
 Then posts or attachments can be connected to the implants. along with the crowns The entire procedure usually takes six to eight months.
 Most patients do not experience any disruption in their daily life.